CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: CHAOS Challenge

 \subsubsection{MRI Data Specifications}

 The MRI dataset includes two different sequences (T1 and T2) for 40 patients.
-In total, there are 120 DICOM datasets from T1-DUAL in phase (40 datasets), oppose phase (40 datasets), and T2-SPIR (40 datasets).
-Each of these sets is routinely performed to scan the abdomen in clinical routine.
-T1-DUAL in and oppose phase images are registered.
-Therefore, their ground truths are the same.
+In total, there are 120 DICOM datasets from T1-DUAL in-phase (40 datasets), oppose-phase (40 datasets), and T2-SPIR (40 datasets). \lk{Each of these sets was acquired from routine screening of the abdomen in the clinic.} T1-DUAL \emre{in-phase and oppose-phase} images are registered.
+Therefore, their \emre{ground truth is} the same.
 On the other hand, T1 and T2 sequences are not registered.
 The datasets were acquired on a 1.5T Philips MRI, which produces 12-bit DICOM images.
-The details of this dataset are given in Tab.\ref{tab:data_stats} and a sample case is illustrated in Fig.\ref{fig:mr_sample}.
+The details of this dataset are given in Tab.\ref{tab:data_stats} and a sample case is illustrated in Fig.\ref{fig:samples}, middle and right, and Fig.\ref{fig:mr_sample}.